The IRS charges a penalty to encourage people to follow tax obligations.

 People need to provide a realistic cause for tax aversion under this type of penalty.

-Under this, the person has to present a reasonable cause for filling the returns late.
+Under this, the person has to present a reasonable cause for filing the returns late.

 You need to show that you exercise ordinary business care and that you were not able to comply with certain tax obligations.